Bridal Preparations, what do you need me to have and do?

 Venues will always try and put your photographers and videographers/DJ in another room or offer vendor meals to your hard working photo teams.

 Typically, I will be the PRIMARY photographer in charge of the bride getting ready, details, & romantic portraits.
-The SECOND SHOOTER (if added to your collection ) is in charge of groom getting ready shots, and provide a 2nd angle for the ceremony coverage, cocktail hour and reception.
+The SECOND SHOOTER is in charge of groom getting ready shots, and provide a 2nd angle for the ceremony coverage, cocktail hour and reception.

-The ASSISTANT PHOTOGRAPHER included in collections is responsible for assisting the PRIMARY photographer during bridal preparations, shooting a different angle during your ceremony, cocktail hour guest captures and assisting with equipment and lighting during your reception.
+The ASSISTANT PHOTOGRAPHER included in collections is responsible for assisting the PRIMARY photographer during bridal preparations, shooting at different angles during your ceremony, cocktail hour guest captures and assisting with equipment and lighting during your reception.

 Make sure to tell your venue about this request.